 ‘Tis a grey day in Wales and the streets of Bangkok seem a million miles away.
-There’s a little man, who moonlights as a pole dancing call girl (it is Bangkok) who makes the best Pad Thai, just off the hellish Kaosan Road.
-He whips it up in seconds, with his vivid painted blue nails and long fake eyelids.
+There’s a man we know, who moonlights as a pole dancer (it is Bangkok) who makes the best Pad Thai, just off the chaotic Kaosan Road.
+He whips it up in seconds, with his vivid painted blue nails and long fake eyelashes.
 It normally contains little dried shrimps and eggs, which we don’t add, but the rest of the ingredients are so simple and classically Thai.
-I can’t help thinking that making Pad Thai wouldn’t be such a bad way of making a living (preferable to moonlighting as a pole dancing call girl anyway!).

 This is a taste sensation, as you would imagine from anything faintly Thai.
-Thais food knows no mediocrity, over cooked veggies or insipid stews.
+Thai’s food knows no mediocrity, over cooked veggies or insipid stews.
 Its all fresh and POW! over there.
-This is as Jane commented “real gourmet stuff!”
-Not bad for a salad!

 For the salad itself, you will need a sharp knife and a French peeler.
 Really, no cooks drawers are complete without one, so it’s a wise purchase.
 You will save years of your life peeling things, they are so easy to use and in this recipe, double as an ace veg noodle maker.
 Yes, no noodles here, just veggies.
 Making it super healthy and crunchy.
 You can use some kelp noodles as a base if you are in a rush, this salad does take while to get together.
 Kelp noodles are really interesting and taste fantastic, not disimilar to a noodle.
 They are also completely raw (aka good for the belly and body).
 They are widely available and well worth an experiment.